mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "There we go.
 Now lets get you ready."

-I took a soft linen blanket from the wall and paused a moment to remember when Jesse and I used to walk with a younger Laen along the foggy coastline in the mornings.
+I took a soft linen blanket from the wall and paused a moment to remember when Jathi and I used to walk with a younger Laen along the foggy coastline in the mornings.
 The three of us would play hide and seek on a wide open beach and just get lost shouting to each other in the gray abyss until the fog lifted.

 _Not the time for memories_.
-I snapped out and hopped on while rushing to the front gate where Jesse was waiting for me.
+I snapped out and hopped on while rushing to the front gate where Jathi was waiting for me.

 "Didn't think we would be doing this again, " he said.